Live Show Schedule About Discography Godfrey and Friends Diary Godfrey's Links mp\s

 "Concert For New York City".

-After John played at the Garden with The Who,
+After John played the

-The John Entwistle Band.
+with The John Entwistle Band.

 That's Chris Clarke in the middle,